 Check the overview of the exam pattern of UG and PG Course under CLAT 2020.
 Click on the link given below, to check the detailed exam pattern, syllabus and marking scheme of the CLAT 2020.

+The CLAT question paper for UG Course will only be available in the English language.
 The UG-CLAT 2020 shall be a 2-hour test, with 150 multiple-choice questions carrying 1 mark each.
-There shall be negative marking of 0.25 marks for every wrong answer.
+Also, there is a negative marking of 0.25 marks for every incorrect answer.

 |No. of Questions||150|